kordastilab/ImmunoCluster/README.md

 ```

 Using the code chunk below you can download the imported r data object
-with the metatdat incorporated directly into memory to skip the import
+with the metatdata incorporated, directly into memory to skip the import
-steps and save time:
+steps to save time:

 ``` r
 # Insert zenodo RDS link